owncloud/docs/docs/best-practices.md

 Example: `image:configuration/files/encryption1.png[Encryption]`

 **IMPORTANT**
-Please be adviced, in case you use an Alternative Image Text, not to use double quotes to highlight some text elements.
+Please be advised, in case you use an Alternative Image Text, not to use double quotes to highlight some text elements.
 Double quotes will be rendered properly when the html documentation is built, but creating the pdf will return a warning that the string can not be parsed and the complete image link is broken.
 You can avoid that by using single quotes and ticks (not backticks!) instead.